Thank Goodness for Grandparents!

 If you’ve got a runner, you’ll appreciate Frog Hollow Park, which is completely enclosed save for the entrance (it’s also ADA accessible).
 Allendale Community Park has a sandbox in addition to play equipment.
 For a playground with super cushy turf (great for avoiding scraped knees), try Cascade Township Park.

-There are over 50 more parks featured in our massive Grand Rapids parks directory, which will allow you to search for a park by amenites like bathroom facilities, toddler playground and more.
+There are 80+ more parks featured in our massive Grand Rapids parks directory, which will allow you to search for a park by amenities like bathroom facilities, toddler playground, and more.

 There are lots of creative classes around Grand Rapids that grand-friends can attend together.
 Local library programming (like GRPL or KDL) offer a host of children’s story hours and other special programming.